zalando-incubator/spark-json-schema/README.md

 ```
 After these steps you can be sure that all files that were loaded for further processing comply to your schema.

+# JSON

+The root of the schema json is required to be type 'object' and to have a field 'properties'
+having the contents of the schema.
+Currently supported types are:
+"string", "number" (double), "float", "integer" (long), "boolean", "object" and "array"

+The root level may have a field called 'definitions' having additional structures.
+These
+structures can be referenced in the schema.
+This might be useful, if you have certain
+objects that are used multiple times.
+In order to use such a reference in the schema
+the corresponding field name should be '$ref'.
+The value is the address in the
+definitions, i.e. the path following the first occurrence of 'definitions/' will be
+applied on the definitions field.
+So a reference will look like:

+    "$ref": "definitions/path/to/struct"

 # Contact

 Feel free to contact us at team-payana@zalando.de